-Consider two variables, i and j, and let P(i) denote the posterior probability of inclusion for regressor i. $P(i \cap j)$ is the posterior probability of including both variables i and j.
-These probabilities are simply defined as the sum of the posterior probabilities of all models that contain regressor i (for P(i)) or regressors i and j (for $P(i \cap j)$ ).
-Clearly $P(i) \geq P(i \cap j)$ .
+Consider two variables, i and j, and let P(i) denote the posterior probability of inclusion for regressor i-i.e., P(i) is simply defined as the sum of the posterior probabilities of all models that contain regressor i.
+Similarly, $P(i \cap j)$ is the posterior probability of including both variables i and j, defined as the sum of the posterior probabilities of all models that contain both regressors i and j.
+Clearly $P(i) \ge P(i \cap j)$ .
+To economize on notation, we shall not make the dependence on the sample explicit, but it should be understood that all posterior quantities are conditional on the observed sample.